portier/nginx-auth/README.md

 ### Add login routes

-To add login pages to your site, we need to expose the login routes of nginx-auth somewhere.
+To add login pages to your site, we need to expose the login routes of portier-nginx-auth somewhere.
 You'll want to pick something that doesn't conflict with your static files (or your real application routes).
 Here, we'll pick `/_portier`, which is a pretty safe default, but remember that this is user-visible and you can customize this:

 ```nginx